-I really liked my response and felt like it belonged here on my site, so here it is. ^_^
+I chimed in with my own experience.
+I really liked my response and felt like it belonged here on my website, so here it is. ^_^

-I love creating my own pages and posts and allowing people to get to know me and my creative self in the color and design I choose for my website in addition to the writings and artwork I choose to share.
-A .com website for me is like a creative project all in itself and I love everything about it that.
+I love creating my own pages and posts and allowing people to get to know me and my creative self in the color and design I decide for my website as well as the writings and artwork I choose to share.
+A .com website for me is like a creative project all in itself.
+And I love everything about that.

-It’s not about the money for me.
+For me, it’s not about the money.
 That’s secondary.
-It’s about the flexibility to play, create, grow, and further express who I am, allowing future visitors and potential clients to enjoy the changes with me.
-I prioritize personal relationships over sales, and I feel Etsy, Tictail, Storenvy, etc. don’t quite make that option easy for me.
+It’s about the flexibility to play, create, grow, and further express who I am and allow future visitors and potential clients to enjoy the changes with me.
+I prioritize personal relationships over sales, and I feel Etsy, Tictail, Storenvy, etc. don’t quite allow that kind of engagement for me.

-Also, I know I’m in the online business in the long haul so having my own website makes sense to me.
+I also know I’m in the online business in the long haul, so having my own website feels right.

-I, of course, see the appeal of setting up shop in an already active marketplace like Etsy or leaning on other websites for ease of transactions and customer support.
+I, of course, see the appeal of setting up shop in an already active marketplace, like Etsy, or leaning in on other websites for ease of transactions and customer support.
+That’s wonderful.
 Nothing wrong with that.

-And if anyone wants to move your customers to your own website, it is possible!
+(And if anyone wants to move customers to your own website, it is possible!
 I haven’t done it myself but I know an artist who has done it before.
-I would imagine building a solid following on social media first, perhaps making use of the connections you make on these websites, and then notifying them of the change.
+I would imagine building a solid following on social media first, perhaps making use of the connections you received from these third-party websites, and then notifying your clients of the change.)

-But I’m absolutely in love with my choice.
-Even with the monthly cost of hosting my own website and the complications it may bring, the joy, beauty, flexibility, and creativity of a self-hosted website keeps me here and nurturing my home.
+I, on the other hand, will stick with a .com website.
+Even with the monthly cost of web hosting, not bringing in revenue yet, and the complications of having your own website may bring (and has brought), the beauty, flexibility, and creativity of a self-hosted website keeps me here, nurturing and building my online home.